christianrondeau/ConsoleScenario/README.md

 - [ ] Ensure Process is stopped if an assertion error is thrown, or if the Scenario is disposed
 - [ ] Handle console errors and forward them as assertion failed
 - [ ] Expect console errors
+- [ ] Input and output characters instead of lines

 ## Example